-- Large-cap International Stock Funds: Again, the largest of foreign companies tend to be exporters and they can perform well in a strong-dollar environment.
+- Large-cap International Stock Funds: The largest of foreign companies tend to be exporters and they can perform well in a strong-dollar environment.
 Therefore, mutual funds that invest in large, non-U.S. companies may benefit from this environment.

 - Consumer Cyclicals Sector Funds: These funds invest in consumer "discretionary" stocks, which are of companies that sell products and services when the economy is strong.
 When the U.S. dollar is strong, the U.S. consumer is also usually spending more on those discretionary things that are not necessary, such as vacations, cars, and entertainment.

 - Bond Funds: When the U.S. dollar is strong, inflation is usually low, which can be good for bond prices.
 However rising interest rates often accompany a strong dollar.
 Therefore investors may want to consider buying the best bond funds for rising interest rates.